EswarAditya5/Project_Flu_Shot_Learning/README.md

 This project is licensed under the GPU License.

 ### Acknowledgments
-- The dataset used in this project is sourced from: https://www.drivendata.org/competitions/66/flu-shot-learning/page/210/
+- The dataset used in this project is sourced from: [Driven data](https://www.drivendata.org/competitions/66/flu-shot-learning/page/210/)
 - The Random Forest algorithm is implemented using the scikit-learn library.

 ### Contact